st10468232-eldiestshiseke/POE-PART1-WEDE/README.md

 # **Tattoo Shop Website Changelog**

-According to the feedback received from the lecturer, I had to write a changelog explaining what I did, changed and everything that follows (Because I did not previously do any in the part 1 of the Poe).
+According to the feedback received from the lecturer, In the part 2 0f the POE, i did not implememnt the media query/breakpoints which i updated int this last part of the **POE** here are some updates of what we added in this last part of the POE:

+**- We added Media query/breakpoint**
+**- We implemented Javascript**
+**- We updated the html code to include buttons and other stuffs** **- We uptated the css code for some pages and buttons to be more presentable**

-Here is the complete explanation of what I did in the Part 1 of the POE, and the Part 2.
+Here are the complete changelog including what we did starting from the begining up to now Here is the complete explanation of what I did in the Part 1 of the POE, and the Part 2.

 ## **PROJECT PART 1**